Whārangi 1: Biography

 By August 1972 Baxter was drained, physically and emotionally.
 Unable to manage at Jerusalem any longer, he sought refuge on a small commune in Auckland.
 On the evening of Sunday 22 October he died of a coronary thrombosis.
 He was 46 years old.

 His body was escorted by his family back to Jerusalem.
 Hundreds of mourners attended a full Maori tangihanga.
 Following a requiem mass on 25 October, he was buried on tribal land.
 One year later a boulder inscribed ‘Hemi / James Keir Baxter / i whanau 1926 / i mate 1972’, was placed on his grave.
-Two small selections of Baxter’s religious writing were published posthumously, and several volumes of previously unpublished verse were followed by the publication of his Collected poems in 1980 and Collected plays in 1983.
+Two small selections of Baxter’s religious writing were published posthumously, and several volumes of previously unpublished verse were followed by the publication of his Collected poems in 1980, Collected plays in 1983, Complete prose in 2015, and Letters of a poet in 2019.

 If, at times, Baxter appears to evaluate New Zealand society harshly, his judgements are always from the perspective of one intimately involved in the social process.
 His criticisms of national life and his ultimate decision to step out of the mainstream seemed to develop naturally out of the preoccupations of a lifetime of verse.
 Yet these preoccupations were, as a rule, neither negative nor despairing.
 Rather, the mythological cast of mind that underpinned his poetry sought to place the individual (and the nation) within a wider frame by directing attention towards universal elements of human experience.
 The Baxter who found intolerable ‘depersonalisation, centralisation, [and] desacralisation’ of urban civilisation, could still find reason for hope ‘in the hearts of people’.